chandar77/quest-app/README.md

 - SSL certs are uploaded using awscli.
 As it is not a best practise to add SSL certs from terraform or use self signed certs.
 Ideally SSL certs from a provider should be added or request cert from AWS for your registered domain.
 - The design takes High Availability and Auto scaling into consideration.
 But for latency CDN can be used.
 - Best practices for terraform can be used.
 Can create custom resuable modules.
+- Local tf backend was used.
+Terraform cloud or s3 backends would be ideal.